Minnesota Court Records

 Criminal sexual conduct in the first degree: Under Section 609.342 of the Minnesota Statutes, this crime occurs when there is sexual penetration or sexual contact with a victim under the age of thirteen.
 It may also involve the use of a dangerous weapon, the victim sustaining bodily injuries, and the actor of the crime aided by one or more accomplices.
 Criminal sexual conduct in the first degree is punishable by incarceration up to thirty years and a fine not more than $40,000.

 Criminal sexual conduct in the second degree: Section 609.343 of the Minnesota Statutes describes a person guilty of this sex offense if they engage in any form of sexual contact with the victim who may be under thirteen years of age or younger.
-Also, this crime involves circumstances where the offender uses a dangerous weapon, uses force or coercion to perform the sexual contact, causes personal injuries to the victim, or helped perform the sexual contact with an accomplice.
+Also, this crime involves circumstances where the offender uses a dangerous weapon, uses force or coercion to perform the sexual contact, causes personal injuries to the victim, or helps perform the sexual contact with an accomplice.
 Sex crimes in the second degree carry a penalty of up to twenty-five years of imprisonment and a fine of not more than $35,000.

 Criminal sexual conduct in the fourth degree: Offenders who engage in sexual contact with their victims are guilty of criminal sexual conduct in the fourth degree if:

-- The victim is at least fifteen years old while the offender is older by two years or more.
+- The victim is at least fifteen years old, while the offender is older by two years or more.

 - There is the use of force in the course of the sexual contact.